Picture Book Art

 Juvenile Picture Books - Ej Wi

-A fascinating story told only through pictures.
-David Wiesner uses bold art and tells surprising tales quite often without any words at all.
+This fascinating story is told only through pictures.
+David Wiesner uses bold art and tells surprising tales—quite often without any words at all.

 The Garden of Abdul Gasazi